Opinion / Why Defining Creativity Matters for your Business

 This story features extracts from a new book written by Claire Bridges, chief spark at Creative Training Consultancy www.nowgocreate.co.uk and author of In Your Creative Element: The Formula for Creative Success in Business published by Kogan Page, on sale 3rd Dec

 Think about the last time you thought something was creative.
-Was it a your own or an agency’s creative work, a new product, design or a service?
+Was it your own or an agency’s creative work, a new product, design or a service?
 What criteria did you apply to decide whether it was creative?
 The envy factor is often how I judge creative ideas – ‘ooh, I wish I’d thought of that!’
 Whilst we may think we’re being rational, our first reaction is always emotional (intuitive, unconscious, fast) rather than systematic logical thinking based on evidence as we know from Daniel Kahneman’s masterly book Thinking Fast and Slow.

 The first chapter of my new book on creativity in business In Your Creative Element explores how a shared definition of creativity, and agreeing what constitutes a big idea, can help inform and assess work internally and externally, direct your briefing process and make creative conversations easier.